Cheshire (comics): Fatherhood question

-It was in the Birds of Prey story arc Sensei and Student that Cheshire herself states that she had found out the real identity of her father, U.S. Senator Robert Pullman.
+It is in the Birds of Prey story arc Sensei and Student that Cheshire herself states that she had found out the real identity of her father, U.S. Senator Robert Pullman.
 According to her, Senator Pullman beat her mother and left her alone with a child.

 As of "Infinite Frontier", Cheshire is no longer the daughter of Senator Pullman, as she is stated to only be Vietnamese.

 The New 52

 In The New 52, Cheshire first appears in Grifter, becoming a team with Deathblow to aid Cole Cash.
 In this timeline, the character is originally only referred to as Niko, not as Cheshire.
 Later, she betrays Grifter and Deathblow revealing she was an undercover agent for Helspont, but later was defeated by them when they tried to stop Helspont's plans.

 Cheshire is later seen as a member of the League of Assassins when they plan to recruit Red Hood.

-Cheshire appears in Aquaman and the Others, teaming up with KG Beast and a group of terrorists known as Mayhem to steal the launch codes to a soviet-era satellite full of nuclear weapons in order to hold the Earth to ransom.
+Cheshire appears in Aquaman and the Others, teaming up with KGBeast and a group of terrorists known as Mayhem to steal the launch codes to a Soviet-era satellite full of nuclear weapons to hold the Earth to ransom.